Lightency-io/NearCon-2023/README.md

 - **Frontend:** A user-friendly interface developed using Angular, allowing users to interact with the PowerChain platform.
 - **Backend:** A Node.js server interfacing between the frontend and the blockchain, handling business logic and data processing.

-## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome t

 ## Run Locally